kvaksin/mkdocsdemo/docs/BrigantineMigration.md

 This document describes the complete migration process for moving Brigentine users from Cisco Unified CM (CUCM) to Webex Calling while ensuring uninterrupted service during coexistence.

-!!! note
-    This document uses **Material for MkDocs callouts** for clarity and emphasis.

 ### Key principles

 - All DIDs are ported into Webex Calling.